-Village Overview, April 2015.
+1. Village Overview, April 2015.
 “Wow!” was pretty much all I could say as I gazed out across the Thai town of Sangkhlaburi for the first time.
-It was a sticky, overcast afternoon and I’d not long finished checking into my cabin at P. Guesthouse, with its phenomenal views over the Khao Laem Reservoir.
+It was a sticky, overcast afternoon and I’d not long finished checking into my cabin at P. Guesthouse, with its phenomenal views over Khao Laem Reservoir.
 Located in northwest Thailand, a mere 24 kilometres from the border of Myanmar, Sangkhlaburi is an enchanting backwater locale of mystical ruins, enchanting temples and off the beaten track nature trails.
-The perfect place to kick back, gather one’s thoughts and surmise that sometimes, life can be f****ing amazing!
+The perfect place to kick back, gather one’s thoughts and surmise that sometimes life can be fucking amazing!

-Saphan Mon Bridge, April 2015.
+2. Saphan Mon Bridge, April 2015.
 Although there are plenty of fascinating sights peppered around Sangkhlaburi, nothing can compete with the majestic form of Saphan Mon Bridge, the world’s longest handmade bridge at four hundred meters.
 I must have spent a solid hour on it, stopping here and there to enjoy the views and discreetly photograph the locals.
 Three quarters of the way down I came across some children daring each other to jump into the water.
-It was a hell of a plunge; and a challenge I’m sure I wouldn’t have accepted!
+It was a hell of a plunge and a challenge I’m sure I wouldn’t have accepted!

-Saphan Mon Bridge, April 2015.
+3. Saphan Mon Bridge, April 2015.
 A couple of days into my Sangkhlaburi stay and I woke up one morning to see the bridge buzzing with activity!
 Rushing over from my guesthouse, I discovered a large gathering of excited locals celebrating the 60th birthday of Princess Maha Chakri Sirindhorn.
-Waving Thai flags and dressed in uniform purple (the princess was born on a Saturday and purple is apparently the official color of Saturday!), the atmosphere was so joyous it was infectious!
+Waving Thai flags and dressed in uniform purple (the princess was born on a Saturday and purple is apparently the official color of Saturday!), the joyous atmosphere was positively infectious!
 With local soldiers holding up an official portrait of the beloved princess, there was marching, singing, drumming and a rambling speech by a crusty old dignitary.
 Despite the fact that I barely understood half of what was going on, it was a special experience and one that will stay with me.